connor11528/cs-fundamentals/README.md

 ## Laravel

+- **Diving Laravel** - https://divinglaravel.com/ - A deep dive into laravel core, packages, and technologies by [@themsaid](https://github.com/themsaid)

 - **Advanced Eloquent** - https://laracasts.com/series/advanced-eloquent - Sure, you've learned the essentials of using Eloquent in your applications, but do you really understand what's going on under the hood?

-- :octocat: **unicodeveloper/laravel-exam** - https://github.com/unicodeveloper/laravel-exam - A Laravel exam with questions from beginner to expert curated by @unicodeveloper
+- :octocat: **unicodeveloper/laravel-exam** - https://github.com/unicodeveloper/laravel-exam - A Laravel exam with questions from beginner to expert curated by [@unicodeveloper](https://github.com/unicodeveloper)

 ## Javascript